Search Results - "species"

 17. 137

-Long-Chain Polyunsaturated Fatty Acids in Fish: Recent Advances on Desaturases and Elongases Involved in Their Biosynthesis por Monroig, Óscar, Navarro, Juan C., R. Tocher, Douglas
+Long-Chain Polyunsaturated Fatty Acids in Fish: Recent Advances on Desaturases and Elongases Involved in Their Biosynthesis by Monroig, Óscar, Navarro, Juan C., R. Tocher, Douglas

 “…This paper reviews the recent progress made on the molecular aspects of Fad- and Elovl-encoding genes isolated so far from fish species.
 More specifically, we discuss the potential implications that Fad and Elovl functions and expression patterns have on the ability of a particular fish species to thrive on sustainable vegetable-based aquafeeds.…”